Current Grants

 • The Clean Energy Future Fund is a WA‑only program backing projects that deliver real, measurable emissions cuts — not early‑stage research or ideas without a commercial pathway.
 It offers between $100,000 and $4 million, covering up to 25% of eligible project costs, for clean‑energy projects that can demonstrate impact through deployment, commercial‑scale trials, or design and engineering that leads to emissions reduction.
 If you’re in WA and building something that genuinely cuts emissions, this fund is worth a look.
 Round 4 is open now and closes on 20 April 2026. https://www.wa.gov.au/system/files/2026-01/ceff-r4-applicant-guidelines_0.pdf

-• The Collaborative Development Program backs Queensland projects that move the critical minerals and mine waste sector forward, not concept papers, but real extraction, recovery, and processing work.
-It offers up to $2 million for projects that unlock value from critical minerals or turn mine waste into something usable.
+• The Collaborative Development Program backs Queensland projects that advance critical minerals recovery and mine waste reprocessing.
+It supports real extraction, recovery and processing work.
+The program offers up to $100,000, with higher amounts considered on a case‑by‑case basis, for projects that unlock value from critical minerals or convert mine waste into usable products.
 If you’re in QLD and building something tangible in this space, it’s worth a look.
 The program is open now until 30 June 2026 or until funds run out. https://www.nrmmrrd.qld.gov.au/__data/assets/pdf_file/0010/1854604/collaborative-development-program-guideline-for-applicants.pdf

 Ongoing (Until Funds Are Exhausted)